dylanesque/MPQChampApp/README.md

 ** What I learned from this project **

-**Don't Finalize the Data Models Without Writing Specs For Front-End Data Flow, Or Considering Back-End Quirks**: There was a small amount of wasted effort in the character models in the form of:
+**Don't Finalize the Data Models Without Writing Specs For Front-End Data Flow, Or Considering Back-End Quirks:**: There was a small amount of wasted effort in the character models in the form of:
 - a feeder attribute which played no part in the application flow
 - a convention of linking feeders/feedees via a system of character ids which turned out to be (a) unnecessary, (b) hard to reason about, and (c) formatted as the wrong type for Hasura, namely an array of integers.
-A minor quirk of Hasura is that it doesn't currently support arrays as a data type, only as many-to-one relationship, making them unwieldly if you don't need them to be indexed, etc.
+A minor quirk of Hasura is that it doesn't currently support arrays as a data type, only as many-to-one relationship, making them very awkward if you don't need them to be indexed, etc.
 - On that note, I still needed to store feedees as an array sometimes.
 The solution turned out to simply to store it as a string, and have a function that splits the string into an array if necessary.
+This is a minor annoyance in an app like there where there's a capped number of entities in the table that need this treatment, but something to keep in mind for future work where this could result in a lot of unnecessary processing.

 All of the above could have been caught sooner had I taken a more careful approach to planning, including drafting UI components using a solution like Storybook.

-**Use TypeScript for any full-fledged web applications, such as this one**
+**Use TypeScript for any full-fledged web applications, such as this one:**

 - This was a minor concern for this particular project, but I've gradually come around to the time that TS saves via static analysis of code and catching errors faster.

-Had I taken a
+**Vetting the authentication solution more carefully:**

+-